mensbeam/Arsse/docs/en/050_Configuring_The_Arsse.md

 The newsfeed fetching service driver to use.
 The following values are understood:

-- `"serial"`: Fetches feeds and processed them one at a time.
+- `"serial"`: Fetches newsfeeds and processed them one at a time.
 This is the slowest method, but is simple and reliable.
-- `"subprocess"`: Fetches and processes multiple feeds concurrently by starting a separate process for each feed using PHP's [`popen`](https://php.net/manual/en/function.popen.php) function.
+- `"subprocess"`: Fetches and processes multiple newsfeeds concurrently by starting a separate process for each newsfeed using PHP's [`popen`](https://php.net/manual/en/function.popen.php) function.
 This uses more memory and processing power, but takes less total time.

 It is also possible to specify the fully-qualified name of a class which implements the service driver interface.
 For example, specifying `"JKingWeb\Arsse\Service\Serial\Driver"` would use the serial driver.